-What to Do After Someone Dies
+What To Do After Someone Dies

-Some families want time to sit quietly with the body, console each other, and maybe share memories.
+If your loved one died in a facility, such as a hospital or nursing home, discuss any important customs or rituals with the staff early on, if possible.
 You could ask a member of your religious community or a spiritual counselor to come.
 If you have a list of people to notify, this is the time to call those who might want to come and see the body before it is moved.

 As soon as possible, the death must be officially pronounced by someone in authority like a doctor in a hospital or nursing facility or a hospice nurse.
 This person also fills out the forms certifying the cause, time, and place of death.
 These steps will make it possible for an official death certificate to be prepared.
 This legal form is necessary for many reasons, including life insurance and financial and property issues.